fluxcd/flux2/rfcs/0005-artifact-revision-and-digest/README.md

 ## Summary

-This RFC proposes to establish a canonical format for an `Artifact` which points to a specific checksum (e.g. an OCI manifest digest or Git commit SHA) of a named pointer (e.g. an OCI image tag or Git tag).
-In addition, it proposes to include the algorithm name (e.g. `sha256`) as a prefix to any advertised checksum in an `Artifact` and further referring to it as a `Digest` as opposed to a `Checksum`.
+This RFC proposes to establish a canonical `Revision` format for an `Artifact` which points to a specific revision represented as a checksum (e.g. an OCI manifest digest or Git commit SHA) of a named pointer (e.g. an OCI image tag or Git tag).
+In addition, it proposes to include the algorithm name (e.g.
+`sha256`) as a prefix to an advertised checksum for an `Artifact` and further referring to it as a `Digest`, deprecating the `Checksum` field.

 ## Motivation